Philip Lee Sr.: Early and family life

-The second son born to the former Laetitia Corbin (c.
-1657-1706) and her husband Colonel Richard Lee II (1647–1715), at his father's "Paradise" plantation in Gloucester County.
+The second son born to Laetitia Corbin (c.
+1657-1706) and her husband Colonel Richard Lee II (1647–1715), at his father's "Machodoc" plantation in Westmoreland County.
 Both his maternal grandfather Henry Corbin and his paternal grandfather Richard Lee I, were British merchants who came to own large tracts of land in the Virginia colony and had seats on the Virginia Governor's Council, as would this man's younger brother Thomas and successor generations.
-His eldest brother, Richard Lee III remained in England after his education, and became a merchant with his uncle Thomas Corbin as the firm of Corbin and Lee, handling tobacco sent from the family's vast plantations in Maryland and Virginia (as well as from others) and shipping manufactured goods back.
-His younger brother Dr. Francis Lee became a physician.
+His eldest brother, Richard Lee III, remained in England after his education and became a merchant with his uncle Thomas Corbin as the firm of Corbin and Lee.
+They handled tobacco sent from the family's vast plantations in Maryland and Virginia (as well as from others) and shipped manufactured goods back.
+His younger brother Francis Lee became a physician.

 Career

 Local and colonial officeholder

 After the Board of Trade assumed responsibility for colonial operations and separated operations for the Colony of Virginia (where his father served on the Governor's Council), Philip Lee moved to the Province of Maryland in about 1700, and six years later married his first wife, Sarah Brooke, daughter of a member of the Maryland Governor's Council (this and a later marriage discussed separately below).

 Lee was commissioned a captain in the local Prince George's County militia in 1708.
 By 1710 he was one of the seven Justices of the Peace who adjudicated and administered the county, a position he would hold for at least a decade, although rarely present at sessions after the courthouse was moved from Charlestown to Upper Marlboro, Maryland in 1821.
-In 1722 Lee accepted the governor's appointment as the local Sheriff (1722-1725).
+In 1722 Lee accepted the governor's appointment as the local Sheriff (1722–1725).
 Three years later this man's eldest son, Richard Lee, succeeded Robert Tyler as sheriff, and by 1732 that son was regularly attending court sessions, although this man (or his son of the same name who predeceased him) again served as sheriff in the mid-1730s.

 Prince George's county voters elected Philip Lee to represent them in the Lower House of the General Assembly in 1708, and re-elected him until 1722, when he became ineligible for that part-time office because he had become the county sheriff.
 From 1725 until his death, Lee was a member of the Upper House (also called the colony's King's Council, similar to that on which his father and later brother sat in Virginia).
-In 1732 his fellow councillors were Charles Calvert, John Hall, Col. RIchard Tilghman, Col. Mathew Tilghman Ward, John Rousby, Benjamin Tasker and George Plater.
+In 1732 his fellow councilors were Charles Calvert, John Hall, Col. Richard Tilghman, Col. Mathew Tilghman Ward, John Rousby, Benjamin Tasker and George Plater.
 Lee was a Justice of the Provincial Court from 1726–1732, and Associate Commissary General in 1727, and the Naval Officer for the North Potomac district from 1727-1744.
 His father had been naval officer of the South Potomac district, which lucrative position was successively held by his brothers Thomas and Henry, then Henry's son Richard Squire Lee.